mawds/library-shell/_episodes/04-scipt.md

 ~~~
 {: .output}

-> ## Double-Quotes Around Arguments
->
-> For the same reason that we put the loop variable inside double-quotes,
-> in case the filename happens to contain any spaces,
-> we surround `$1` with double-quotes.
-{: .callout}

 If our script takes more than one argument, we can refer to the second, third etc. arguments as `$2`, `$3`, etc.